aForsund/tictactoe_v2/README.md

 This project is in development.

 See live demo of this version [here](https://shrouded-waters-13601.herokuapp.com/).
+Note this demo does not reflec latest progress.
+New demo will be deployed soon.

 See live demo of first version [here](https://cryptic-sea-66034.herokuapp.com) and repository [here](https://github.com/aForsund/tictactoe).